What are the top programming languages to learn?

 MATLAB is an interactive system whose basic information element is a matrix that does not require sizing.
 This system allows solving many numerical problems in only a fraction of the time it would take to write a similar program in other languages when performing signal processing and communications, image and video processing, control systems, test and measurement, computational finance, and computational biology.

-Find Matlab courses on this link.
+Find a Matlab course on this link.

 Elixir is an open-source language that runs on the Erlang Virtual Machine (a virtual machine created by Ericsson), whose main goal is to provide productive programming for secure and easy-to-maintain distributed applications, leveraging the virtual machine resources on which it is built without performance costs.